 A symphony is “anything distinguished by a harmonious composition.”
 In the Bible, the Greek word sumphoneo means “together with one voice.”
 Sumphoneo is “a concord of voices as to be used for agreement in the deeper and more inward sense.”

 Symphony Ministries refers to that stream of the Church flowing out of the Reformation that emphasizes the Lordship of Jesus Christ in every area of life.
 As heirs of the Reformation, we live out our Christian lives in view of the biblical pillars of faith or the five solas which we believe are Scripture Alone, by Grace Alone, through Faith Alone, in Christ Alone, and to the Glory of God Alone.
 All the pillars of the Christian faith stand on the sovereignty of God.
 God reigns over all things.
 God especially demonstrated His sovereignty when He saved us from His wrath against our sins.
 He saved us completely, from beginning to end, showing us the greatness of His sovereign love.
-All of the pillars of our faith point to and stand on the sovereign love of God for us.
+All the pillars of our faith point to and stand on the sovereign love of God for us.

 Symphony Ministries recognizes that God’s Word does not address every matter of life.
 Our position is that if God’s Word has spoken to a matter, we must follow God’s Word on that matter.
 But where God’s Word is silent, there can be liberty regarding that matter if it is without sin, not contrary to Holy Scripture, and there is responsibility for the sake of proclaiming the Gospel to the world.

-Our theology is “Spirit-filled” because we believe in being filled with the Holy Spirit, or operating in the fullness of the Holy Spirit, according to the Scriptures.
+Our theology is “Spirit-filled” because we believe in the baptism with the Holy Spirit, being filled with the Holy Spirit, or operating in the fullness of the Holy Spirit, according to the Scriptures.
 This was the normal experience of the entire early Christian Church.
-We believe baptism in the Holy Spirit is the clothing of power from on high for power and service.
+We believe baptism with the Holy Spirit is the clothing of power from on high for power and service.
 The Holy Spirit sovereignly bestows spiritual gifts upon believers for the work of ministry.
-(Matthew 3:11; Mark 1:9, Luke 3:16; 24:49; Acts 1:8, 2:4, 2:38-39, 8:12-17, 10:44-46, 11:14-16, 15:7-9; 1 Corinthians 12:4-10, 13 & 28, 14:1-19.)

 The Leadership of the Ecclesia (Church) are: